The one-take war.

 There could have been just the message, but that added impetus of Blake’s brother would tug at the heartstrings in the film’s final emotional scenes.

 1917’s forward momentum would come to a kinetic climax in Schofield’s end-run.
-All stealth thrown to the winds, with life and death on the line, and minutes to spare – Schofield runs.
-Like Jefferson’s chest-beating end-run in THE DIRTY DOZEN, like Mel’s inspirational final sprint in GALLIPOLI, Schofield gives it more than his human frame can bear, plowing across the line of rabid soldiers going over-the-top, as shells rend the earth around him, knocked down, recover, knocked down again, recover, run, RUN, the lives of thousands balanced on his stamina alone!…
+All stealth thrown to the winds, with minutes to spare – Schofield runs toward the bunkered officer who can call off the Allied charge into ambush.
+And it is so inspiring because he is NOT running from danger, NOT running to save himself; he runs to save the lives of thousands, his mate’s brother among them.
+He’s fulfilling not just an order, but a vow.
+Like Jefferson’s chest-beating end-run in THE DIRTY DOZEN, like Mel’s final sprint filled with dread in GALLIPOLI, Schofield gives it more than his human frame can bear, plowing across the line of rabid soldiers going over-the-top, as shells rend the earth around him, knocked down, recover, knocked down again, recover.
+Run.
+RUN!…

 … Like an exhausted bookend, Schofield closes his eyes, and Mendes’s camera finds its end-point… on a field of flowers.